 Capital allowances fall under Part I of Chapter II of the Act and under normal circumstances can create an assessed loss.
 However, when section 23A(2) applies, the specified capital allowances may not exceed the lessor's net rental income.
-It follows that the specified capital allowances cannot create an assessed loss and any disallowed amounts must be carried forward independently to the next year of assessment under section 23A(4) when they will be considered for deduction against net rental income for that year of assessment (see Example 6 in Annexure A).
+It follows that the specified capital allowances cannot create an assessed loss and any disallowed amounts must be carried forward independently to the next year of assessment under section 23A(4) when they will be considered for deduction against net rental income for that year of assessment.
+See Example 5 in the Annexure.